Here’s How to Get Rid of Pimples Overnight Using These Steps, Tips, and Products

 Some acne treatments are designed to target a specific area or breakout.
 For oily skin, Dr. Lee’s x SLMD Acne Spot Treatment has a salicylic acid formula that unclogs pores and controls oil production, which clears acne fast and prevents the creation of new blackheads and whiteheads.
 Likewise, the x SLMD BP Lotion uses 3 percent sulfur to regulate sensitive skin’s oil production, stop the growth of acne-causing bacteria, and gently exfoliate, says Dr. Lee

 Acne dots, like COSRX Acne Pimple Master Patch, also are great for bringing a pimple down overnight.
 “You can’t guarantee that a pimple will be gone in the morning, but squeezing it repeatedly and touching the area often will not help, and will likely make things worse,” says Dr. Lee.
+Don’t miss what you need to know about pimple patches for acne treatment.

 Check the ingredients